-Standard # Accreditation Standard To do at DISTRICT: To do at SCHOOLS: Program Office Report or Checklist 1.3 School board members complete required basic and continuing education programs in order to effectively perform their duties in the manner prescribed by law. {Miss.
-Code Ann. § 25-41-1 et. al; 25-61-1 through 17; 37-3-4(5); 37-6-7,9, 11, and 15; and 37 -7-306(1-4)} Review School Board minutes.
-Conduct Interviews.
-Office of Accreditation
+STANDARD ACCREDITATION TO DO at TO DO at PROGRAM REPORT OR STANDARD DISTRICT SCHOOLS OFFICE CHECKLIST 1.3 School board members complete required basic and continuing education programs in order to effectively perform their duties in the manner prescribed by law.
+Miss.
+Code Ann. §§ 25-41-1 et. al; §§ 25-61-1 through 17; § 37-3-4(5); § 37-6-7, 9, Review school board minutes Office of Accreditation 11, and 15; and § 37-7-306(1-4).
+Conduct interviews

 Compliance Questions Yes No Not Applicable Not Evaluated a) Is documentation on file to verify that each school board member has completed the required basic and continuing education programs?
 If no, list names below: b) Is documentation on file to verify that each school board member is bonded as required by law?
-If no, list names below: c) Do school board members effectively perform their duties in the manner prescribed by law?
+If no, list names below: d) Do school board members effectively perform their duties in the manner prescribed by law?
 Note: It is the responsibility of the school board to develop policies and evaluate effectiveness.
-If there are any issues of micro management, describe details and attach copies of examples, such as board minutes, local newspaper articles, etc.
+If there are any issues of micromanagement, describe details and attach copies of examples, such as board minutes, local newspaper articles, etc.

-DISTRICT CODE: DISTRICT NAME: Date: IN COMPLIANCE?
-YES NO SCHOOL CODE: SCHOOL NAME: EVALUATOR:
+DISTRICT CODE DISTRICT NAME DATE IN COMPLIANCE?
+YES NO SCHOOL CODE SCHOOL NAME EVALUATOR